 During your first year, you will study a film in your chosen language.
 You will also cover topics including; family structures, traditional and modern values, friendships/relationships/citizenship, youth trends, issues and personal identity, education and employment opportunities as well as Literature, the Arts, Cinema and Music in your chosen language’s country.

-In your second year you will learn about discrimination and diversity, as well as migration and integration and the culture, history and politics of (Spain from 1936 onwards) (life in post-war France from 1940-1950) (life in Germany from 1989).
+In your second year you will learn about discrimination and diversity, as well as migration and integration and the culture, history and politics of life in post-war France from 1940-1950.
 In addition, you will study, in detail, a fiction book in your chosen language.

-At least two 5s and three 4s at GCSE, including at least a 6 in your chosen language at GCSE.
+At least two 5s and three 4s at GCSE, including at least a 6 in French.

-German, Spanish, English, Sciences, History, Law, Business Studies, and Drama & Theatre Studies.
+Sciences, another Language, History, Law, Business Studies, Drama & Theatre Studies and English.